freeman-lab/gl-scene/README.md

 ]
 ```

-Add the lights to the scene and reinitialize (you always need to initialize after specifiying shapes or lights, but styles and other properties can be dynamically updated).
+Add the lights to the scene and reinitialize (you always need to initialize after specifiying shapes or lights, but styles and other properties can be dynamically updated afterward).

 ```javascript
 scene.lights(lights, styles)